ACskyline/MEditor/README.md

 # MEditor
 ## A simple mesh editor
-This is one of the assignment of CIS-560 computer graphics.
-We are required to implement a simple mesh editor using half-edge structure.
-We are also required to implement four geometry manipulation function, including triangulate face, split edge, extrude face and Catmull-Clark subdivision.
-Apart from that, I also implemented mouse click interaction using raycasting and a bevel edge function.
+This is one of the assignments of CIS-560 computer graphics.
+We are required to implement a simple mesh editor applying half-edge structure.
+We are also required to implement four geometry manipulation functions, including triangulate face, split edge, extrude face and Catmull-Clark subdivision.
+Apart from that, I also implemented mouse clicking interaction using raycasting and a bevel edge function.

 ### Overview